yinxiangshi/SMAPI/docs/mod-build-config.md

 ## Release notes
 ### Upcoming release
 * Updated for SMAPI 3.0 and Stardew Valley 1.4.
-(The beta is backwards-compatible with previous versions.)
 * If the project contains an `assets` folder, its contents are now included in the mod automatically.
 * For projects using the new `.csproj` format:
   * platform target is now set to x86 automatically to avoid mismatching platform target warnings;